soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/checklist-atp-setup.md

     - In the **Allow lists** section, review (and if necessary, edit) your allowed senders and domains.
 4. Click **Save**.

-To learn more, see [Configure the anti-spam policies](configure-the-anti-spam-policies.md).
+To learn more about your anti-spam policy options, see [Configure the anti-spam policies](configure-the-anti-spam-policies.md).

 ## 5 - Service-wide settings